-What Are the Stages in the Alcohol Withdrawal Timeline?
+What Are the Stages in the Alcohol Detox Timeline?

 If you’ve been drinking heavily for a while and stop, you will go through alcohol withdrawal syndrome (AWS).
 Generally, there are three stages involved that involve mild, moderate, and severe withdrawal symptoms.